prettier/prettier-vscode/README.md

 Supply a custom path to the prettier module.

+#### prettier.packageManager

+Controls the package manager to be used to resolve the ESLint library.
+This has only an influence if the ESLint library is resolved globally.
+Valid values are `"npm"` or `"yarn"` or `"pnpm"`.

 #### prettier.disableLanguages

 A list of languages IDs to disable this extension on.